lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-1.rst

 .. figure:: /_static/portal_tut01_step01c.png
     :width: 600
     :name: portal_tut01_step01c
-    :alt: The Portal's table interface showing the query set up.
+    :alt: A screenshot of the Portal's table interface showing the query set up.

-    Fig 3.
     The Portal interface with the described query set up.

 1.5.
 At lower left, click on "Search", and the Portal will execute the query and display the default results view.